isaacullah/isaacullah.github.io/CompArchLab/index.md

 <br>
 **Lab Hours:** *Thursdays, 1-4pm (Spring 2017).*
 <br>
-These are the "open lab" hours during which I will regularly be in the lab and availble to answer questions.
+These are the "open lab" hours during which I will regularly be in the lab and available to answer questions.
 The lab may be open at other times.

 ### Lab Resources